SFStefenon/OEDL-WBF/README.md

 ### Create your custom dataset

-To create a custom dataset with the goal of object detection it is necessary to use image labeling software.
+To create a custom dataset with the goal of object detection, it is necessary to use image labeling software.

 I recommend using the [labelImg](https://github.com/heartexlabs/labelImg), it's based on Python, so it's light and easy to use.
 LabelImg is a graphical image annotation tool written in Python.

-After you download the algorithm you can run the `labelImg.py`
+After you download the algorithm, you can run the `labelImg.py`

-In the `data/predefined_classes.txt` you can define the classes that you are going to use.
+In the `data/predefined_classes.txt`, you can define the classes that you are going to use.
-This will allocate the spaces in the memory, therefore the number in the annotation will follow this order.
+This will allocate the spaces in the memory, therefore, the number in the annotation will follow this order.

-Later on, the classes that you have used have to match with `mydata.yaml`, which you previously created as this example:
+Later on, the classes that you have used have to match with `mydata.yaml`, which you previously created as in this example:

 ```
 nc: 4